SMS Notification Best Practices 2026 | MagicBell

 SMS Technical Limits:

-- Unicode SMS: 70 characters (for emojis, special characters).
+• Unicode SMS: 70 characters (for emojis and special characters).

-- Concatenated SMS: Messages over the limit are split and charged as multiple messages.
-Multi-segment Unicode messages use 67 characters per segment due to concatenation headers.
+• Concatenated SMS: Messages over the limit split into parts.
+Each part is billed as its own message.
+Multi-segment Unicode messages use 67 characters per segment.

 Best Practices:

-- If using emojis, budget for the 70-character limit.
+• If you use emojis, plan for the 70-character limit.
 Newer 32-bit emojis count as 2 characters.

-- A single emoji switches the entire message to Unicode encoding, which can double or triple your cost per message.
+• One emoji switches the whole message to Unicode encoding.
+This can double or triple your cost.

-- Test all messages to verify character count.
+• Test all messages to check character count.

 Character Optimization Tips:

-- Use branded short domains for URLs (generic shorteners like bit.ly are now blocked by major carriers — see Deliverability section).
+• Use branded short domains for URLs.
+Generic shorteners like bit.ly are now blocked by major carriers.

 Message Tone and Voice